upper/site/tour/tutorials/queries/06/README.md

 // ...
 ```

-As with the `Update` examples, in the previous case only one record will be
+As with the `Update` examples, in the previous case, only one record will be
-affected and in the following scenario all records will be deleted:
+affected, and in the following scenario, all records will be deleted:

 ```go
 res := booksCol.Find()